Defining cloud-based unified comms

 - Contact centre services and advanced telephony features.

-By selecting a cloud base solution, organisations can rely on the vendor to supply and maintain the technical resources and expertise required to support high volume business communications, reducing overall customer costs without any sacrifice in experience.
-Additionally, by combining cloud based collaboration apps which are widely used in the industry such as Microsoft Teams and Zoom, organisations are able to align to industry standard technology and provide a seamless customer journey.
+By selecting a cloud-based solution, organisations can rely on the vendor to supply and maintain the technical resources and expertise required to support high-volume business communications, reducing overall customer costs without any sacrifice in experience.
+Additionally, by combining cloud-based collaboration widely used in the industry such as Microsoft Teams and Zoom, organisations are able to align to industry-standard technology and provide a seamless customer journey.

-Geo redundancies are another significant factor accounted for by cloud unified communication services.
-Unified Communication suppliers will ensure they provide a robust business continuity solution with multiple data centres and seamless switching in a critical situation to ensure continued business operations.
-This, combined with a carrier grade network ensures that cloud based unified communication services can offer the same level of security to organisations as their hardware based predecessors.
+Geo-redundancies are another significant factor involved in cloud-based unified communication services.
+Suppliers ensure they can provide a robust business continuity solution with multiple data centres and seamless switching in critical situations to ensure continued business operations.
+In combination with a carrier-grade network, this ensures that cloud-based unified communication services can offer the same level of reliability and security to organisations as their hardware-based predecessors.

-As technological needs change and we embrace a variety of platforms as office-standard tools, the concept of cloud based unified communications will evolve from a mere calling, meeting and communication system to modular collaboration platforms integrated with cloud voice and video giving customers the freedom to select their software of choice.
+Forward-looking businesses are already surfing the wave due to the change in technological needs and as we embrace a variety of platforms as office-standard tools.
+With cloud-based unified communications evolving from a mere calling, meeting, and communication system to modular collaboration platforms integrated with cloud voice and video, customers now have the freedom to select their software of choice.